 Table 3-5.
-POST Messages

-Message Description

-0200 Failure Fixed Disk

-Fixed disk is not working or not configured properly.
+POST Messages Message Description 0200 Failure Fixed Disk Fixed disk is not working or not configured properly.
 Check to see if fixed disk is attached properly.
 Run Setup.
 Find out if the fixed-disk type is correctly identified.
 0210 Stuck key Stuck key on keyboard.
 0211 Keyboard error Keyboard not working.
 0212 Keyboard Controller Fai led Keyboard controller failed test.
 May require replacing keyboard controller.

-0213 Keyboard locked - Unloc , , , , , , , , , , , , , , , , , , , ,

-0220 Monitor type does not m

-0230 Shadow Ram Failed at o

-0231 System RAM Failed at of

-0232 Extended RAM Failed at •

-0250 System battery is dead -

-0250 System battery is dead - The CMOS clock battery indicator shows the battery is dead.
+0213 Keyboard locked - Unloc Unlock the system to proceed.
+0220 Monitor type does not m natch CMOS - Run SETUP Monitor type not correctly identified in Setup 0230 Shadow Ram Failed at o offset: nnnn Shadow RAM failed at offset nnnn of the 64k block at which the error was detected.
+0231 System RAM Failed at of ffset: nnnn System RAM failed at offset nnnn of in the 64k block at which the error was detected.
+0232 Extended RAM Failed at offset: nnnn Extended memory not working or not configured properly at offset nnnn.
+0250 System battery is dead - Replace and run SETUP The CMOS clock battery indicator shows the battery is dead.
 Connect the ac adapter for at least 24 hours, replace the motherboard.

-0251 System CMOS checksur n bad - Default configuration used System CMOS has been corrupted or modified incorrectly, perhaps by an application program that changes data stored in CMOS.
+0251 System CMOS checksur m bad - Default configuration used System CMOS has been corrupted or modified incorrectly, perhaps by an application program that changes data stored in CMOS.
 The BIOS installed Default Setup Values.
 If you do not want these values, enter Setup and enter your own values.
-If the error persists, check

-0260 System timer error the system battery.
+If the error persists, check the system battery.
 Connect the ac adapter for at least 24 hours, replace the motherboard.

-ozoo oystem timer error The timer test failed.
+0260 System timer error The timer test failed.
 Requires repair of system board.
 0270 Real time clock error Real-time clock fails BIOS test.
 May require board repair.
 0280 Previous boot incomple te - Default configuration used Previous POST did not complete successfully.
 POST loads default values and offers to run Setup.
 If the failure was caused by incorrect values and they are not corrected, the next boot will likely fail.
 This error is cleared the next time the system is booted.

-0281 Memory Size found by P

-02B0 Diskette drive A error

-02B1 Diskette drive B error Drive A: or B: is present but fails the BIOS POST diskette tests.
+0281 Memory Size found by P 02B0 Diskette drive A error 02B1 Diskette drive B error Drive A: or B: is present but fails the BIOS POST diskette tests.
 Check to see that the drive is defined with the proper diskette type in Setup and that the diskette drive is attached correctly.
 02B2 Incorrect Drive A type - run SETUP Type of floppy drive A: not correctly identified in Setup.

-02B3 Incorrect Drive B type - , , , , ,

-02D0 System cache error - Ca

-02F0: CPU ID: CPU socket number for Multi-Processor error.

-02F4: EISA CMOS not writeab
+02B3 Incorrect Drive B type - 02D0 System cache error - Ca 02F0: CPU ID: CPU socket number for Multi-Processor error.
+02F4: EISA CMOS not writeab ole ServerBIOS2 test error: Cannot write to EISA CMOS.
 02F5: DMA Test Failed ServerBIOS2 test error: Cannot write to extended DMA (Direct Memory Access) registers.
 02F6: Software NMI Failed ServerBIOS2 test error: Cannot generate software NMI (Non-Maskable Interrupt).